 BBFC cinema cuts revealed

-refer to a sound effects-only mix, or even an album of the film's music.
-In the case of The Da Vinci Code, it would appear that somewhere down the line the word soundtrack was taken to mean the film's combined mix of dialogue, sound effects and
+used to refer to a sound effects-only mix, or even an album of the film's music.
+In the case of The Da Vinci Code, it would appear that somewhere down the line the word soundtrack was taken to mean the film's combined mix of dialogue, sound

 Cut Scene: Twists and Turns